 3nd Trimester of Prenatal Training

 During the 3rd trimester of prenatal training, you will find that you are less mobile due to the size of your belly.
 Traditional total body strength training exercises like squats, lunges, and bird dogs are continued through this period, but ab exercises are limited and optional based on comfort levels.
 Breathing and isometric core stabilizing exercises will help give you the stamina and strength for labor.
 If your energy feels low during this stage, exercise will help increase your mood, give you energy throughout your day and help aid in a better night's rest.

-Once the baby is delivered, there is usually a resting period, typically 5 weeks, before you can ease back into total body strengthening and stabilizing exercises.
-It may seem like your core has atrophied after giving birth, so it is important to build back your abdominal strength while preventing diastis recti, which is the separation of the linea alba tissue of the core.
-Then, once you are feeling strong, it's ready to amp up and introduce circuit-style strength training into your regimen.
-This will help shed off the extra pounds and get you back to your desired weight.
+Once the baby is delivered, there is usually a resting period, typically 5 weeks, before you can ease back into exercise.
+Once you are ready, we will continue with total body strengthening and stabilizing exercises.
+It may seem like your core has atrophied after giving birth, so it is important to build back your abdominal strength using specific isometric exercises to prevent diastasis recti, which is the separation of the linea alba tissue of the core.
+Once you are feeling strong, it's ready to amp up and introduce circuit-style strength training into your regimen, this will help shed off the extra pounds and get you back to your desired body weight.

 Prenatal and Postnatal Personal Training is not a one size fits all program, every woman is so unique.
-That's why I take so much pride in my specialized programs.
-My goal is to provide you with the coaching, guidance and motivation you need to tackle you and your baby's health through fitness.
-Personal Training with me is not just about a few private sessions a week, but a lifestyle change and a solid plan to keep you active and consistent.
-The typical training frequency with me is 2-3 times per week before, during and 5 weeks after giving birth.
+That's why we take so much pride in our specialized programs.
+Our goal is to provide you with the coaching, guidance and motivation you need to tackle you and your baby's health through fitness.
+Personal Training is not just about a few private sessions each week, but a lifestyle change and a solid plan to keep you active and consistent.
+The typical training frequency is 2-3 times per week before, during and 5 weeks after giving birth.
 Always consult with your doctor before starting an exercise plan.
 For pricing please contact today!

 Prenatal and Postnatal Training Benefits